tarantool/ansible-cartridge/doc/steps.md

   while two-phase commit (Cartridge 2.5+ is required);
 - `edit_topology_healthy_timeout` - time in seconds to wait until a cluster become healthy after editing topology;
 - [DEPRECATED] `edit_topology_timeout` - the same timeout as `edit_topology_healthy_timeout`.

+Input variables from config (for checks of dangerous topology changes):

+- `cartridge_force_advertise_uris_change` - flag that disable check
+  for advertise uris change;
+- `cartridge_ignore_extra_cluster_instances` - flag that disable check
+  for instances from the cluster that are not in inventory;
+- `cartridge_ignore_extra_cluster_replicasets` - flag that disable check
+  for replicasets from the cluster that are not in inventory;
+- `cartridge_ignore_renamed_replicasets` - flag that disable check
+  for replicasets that was renamed in cluster, but not renamed in inventory.

 ## Step `cleanup_expelled`